polkadot-developers/substrate-docs/content/md/en/docs/tutorials/light-clients/production-relays.md

 yarn dev
 ```

 That should open a browser on `http://localhost:3001/`.
 Open the JavaScript console from your browser and observe the output.
-You should see smoldot (the actual wasm light client) being initialised, followed by the hashes of the incoming blocks of Polkadot.
+You should see smoldot (the actual wasm light client) being initialized, followed by the hashes of the incoming blocks of Polkadot.

 Tip: different browsers running on different Operating Systems will have different shortcuts to display the JavaScript  console.
 [Here](https://webmasters.stackexchange.com/a/77337) is a convenient cheat sheet.

-To recap what we achieved so far: we fetched block hashes without using any URL for a RPC node, which is arguably a centralised entry point to the network.
+To recap what we achieved so far: we fetched block hashes without using any URL for a RPC node, which is arguably a centralized entry point to the network.
 And we could have done much more, not only block hashes!
 The point here is that after `WsProvider` is replaced with `ScProvider`, the code can be written as if it was any other app based on PolkadotJS.
 From here onwards, you can just follow [PolkadotJS docs](https://polkadot.js.org/docs/) and do much more.

 One important detail is that we used `@polkadot/rpc-provider/substrate-connect` as our dependency, and that is fine for a fast and easy integration into a simple webapp.
 However, more advanced implementations (e.g.: library authors) should install and use `@substrate-connect` instead.